doingandlearning/ts-training-jan-2024/readme.md

 - 12.45-1.45 Lunch
 - 1.45-3.15 Session 3
 - 3.15-3.30 Tea
-- 3.30-4.30 S
+- 3.30-4.30 Session 4

 Unit 1: TS Intro - exploring types, interfaces dicts, map and guard types.

-Unit 2: Imports and generics - explore how imports work
+Unit 2: Imports - explore how imports work

 Unit 3: Exploring the setup of an initial project - package.json, tsconfig.json, src and dist directory

 Unit 4: What's new - looking at some es6+ improvements - backticks, arrow functions, default parameters, generators and iterators

-Unit 5: Generics - Introducting generics and see how to use them.
+Unit 5: Generics - Introducing generics and see how to use them.

 Unit 6: Legacy code - take a small JS library and gradually add TS to it.